United States Semiquincentennial: Planning

-After being named the non-profit partner in October 2018, the American Battlefield Trust provided financial and staff support to get the Commission operational as well as initial legal support.
-It convened more than 50 Commission meetings and provided strategic advice for the governance and structure of the Commission, including the establishment of leadership roles and governance committees.
-The Trust also created the America 250 Foundation and provided initial recommendations for staffing and structure.
-It helped the Commission develop relationships with key stakeholders and federal agencies, worked to help secure corporate support for the Commission, provided temporary Commission administrative offices and worked with Congress to secure federal appropriations, providing more than 4,200 work hours in these efforts.
+After being named the non-profit partner in October 2018, the American Battlefield Trust provided financial and staff support to get the commission operational as well as initial legal support.
+It convened more than 50 commission meetings and provided strategic advice for the governance and structure of the commission, including the establishment of leadership roles and governance committees.
+The trust also created the America 250 Foundation and provided initial recommendations for staffing and structure.
+It helped the commission develop relationships with key stakeholders and federal agencies, worked to help secure corporate support for the commission, provided temporary commission administrative offices and worked with Congress to secure federal appropriations, providing more than 4,200 work hours in these efforts.

 In July 2021, the America250 Foundation made public its website as well as its marketing campaign, which initially consisted of advertisements in more than 4,559 locations in the four "leading cities," as well as a public service announcement aired on Comcast NBCUniversal networks that summer.
 Advertisements were displayed "[from] Times Square and the Lincoln Tunnel in New York to the Walt Whitman Bridge in Philadelphia," with original content also being published on the campaign's social media accounts.

 On August 2, 2021, on the 245th anniversary of the starting of the Signing of the United States Declaration of Independence, members of the Semiquincentennial Commission and other federal agencies met at the Thomas Jefferson Building Great Hall of the Library of Congress to sign a memorandum of understanding to further collaborate and coordinate on semiquincentennial activities.

-In July 2022, President Joe Biden designated former Treasurer of the United States Rosie Rios as Chair of the U.S. Semiquincentennial Commission.
-Rios, who replaced Dan DiLella, was first appointed to the Commission on January 11, 2018.
+In July 2022, President Joe Biden designated former treasurer of the United States Rosie Rios as chair of the U.S. Semiquincentennial Commission.
+Rios, who replaced Dan DiLella, was first appointed to the commission on January 11, 2018.
 DiLella will continue to serve as a commissioner.
-On Oct.
-3, 2022, Rios announced that CEO Joe Daniels had resigned.
+On October 3, 2022, Rios announced that CEO Joe Daniels had resigned.
 Daniels, who came from the 9/11 Memorial Museum in New York City, had served as America 250 CEO for one year.

+On August 1, 2024, the Semiquincentennial Commission announced that former presidents George W. Bush and Barack Obama, as well as their spouses, former first ladies Laura Bush and Michelle Obama, will serve as the commission's honorary national co-chairs.

+Salute to America 250

+During his 2024 presidential campaign, Donald Trump pledged to throw a "spectacular birthday party" to honor the anniversary, by assembling a White House task force named "Salute to America 250."
+Proposals include a "Great American State Fair" to be held in the Iowa State Fairgrounds, featuring pavilions from all fifty states, "Patriot Games" for high-school athletes, public monuments such as a National Garden of American Heroes, and other year-long celebrations and projects across the country.
+On January 29, 2025, President Trump signed Executive Order 14189, entitled "Celebrating America's 250th Birthday."